Interpretable bilinear attention network with domain adaptation improves drug-target prediction: Results

 \subsection{Interpretability with bilinear attention visualization}

-A further advantage of DrugBAN is in its ability to reasonably interpret ligand-protein interaction results.
-We demonstrate the effect coming from the top three predictions (PDB ID: 6QL2, 5W8L and 4N6H) of co-crystalized ligands from Protein Data Bank (PDB) \cite{Burley2019RCSBPD}.
-Here, only X-ray structures with resolution greater than 2.5 Å that corresponded to human protein targets were proceeded for selection.
+A further strength of DrugBAN is to enable molecular level insights and interpretation critical for drug design efforts, utilizing the components of the bilinear attention map to visualize the contribution of each substructure to the final predictive result.
+Here, we examine the top three predictions (PDB ID: 6QL2 \cite{kazokaite2019engineered}, 5W8L \cite{rai2017discovery} and 4N6H \cite{fenalti2014molecular}) of co-crystalized ligands from Protein Data Bank (PDB) \cite{berman2000protein}.
+Only X-ray structures with resolution greater than 2.5 Å that corresponded to human protein targets were proceeded for selection.
 In addition, co-crystalized ligands were required to have pIC$_{50}$ $\le$ 100 nM and not to be part of the training set.
 The visualization results are shown in Figure \ref{fig:mol}a alongside the ligand-protein interaction maps originating from the corresponding X-ray structures.
 For each molecule, we colored its top 20\% weighted atoms in bilinear attention map with orange.

 For PDB structure 6QL2 (ethoxzolamide complexed with human carbonic anhydrase 2), our model correctly interpreted sulfonamide region as essential for ligand-protein binding (in 6QL2: sulfonamide oxygen as a hydrogen bond acceptor to the backbone of Leu198 and Thr199, and amino group as a hydrogen bond donor to the side chains of His94 and Thr199).
 On another hand, ethoxy group of ethoxzolamide was incorrectly predicted to form specific interactions with the protein, although its exposure to the solvent may promote further binding (blue highlight).
 In addition, benzothiazole scaffold, which forms an arene-H interaction with Leu198, is only partly highlighted by our interpretability model.
 It is worth mentioning that though top 20\% of interacting atoms of ethoxzolamide only corresponded to three highlighted atoms, all of them indicated different ligand-protein interaction sites corroborated by the X-ray structure.